 The proposed revisions were presented to the Transportation Committee on 1/30/2017 and to the Planning Commission on 2/10/2017.
 The Planning Commission held a public hearing on the proposed revisions on 3/24/2017.

 Public Hearing Details

-There will be a Public Hearing at the Planning Commission.
+There will be a Public Hearing at City Council.
 All interested parties are invited to attend and provide testimony in support or opposition to the proposed revisions to the SPBP.

 15 W Kellogg Blvd